Meet Your Partners in Mental Health

 Annie’s therapeutic approach is relational and strengths based, centering the client and acknowledging that we are all impacted by the systems in which we live.
 She works with individuals, families, and couples across the lifespan and loves to meet clients in the community or for walking sessions.

-Annie currently takes Pacificsource (Oregon Health Plan and Commercial) and Kaiser.
-She will be approved with Moda and Providence soon.
+Annie currently takes Pacificsource (Oregon Health Plan and Commercial), Kaiser, Moda and Providence.

 Kendra Taylor, CSWA